-Species Season Daily Bag Limit Possession Limit Restrictions Game turtles Eastern Snapping Turtle 4, 12 inch minimum carapace length, any combination of 8, 12 inch minimum Smooth Softshell Turtle July 1, 2024 to March 31, 2025 Turtle traps may be used but may not have an opening below the water surface.
-Spiny Softshell Turtle , combination of game turtle game turtle , g Game frogs Bull Frog Frogs may be taken with gig or spear with a head not more Green Frog June 15, 2024 to April 30, 2025 fion of hull or than 3 inches in width and a single row of tines; long bow and arrow; club; hands alone; or pole or hand line with not more than one hook or artificial lure attached.
+Species Season Daily Bag Limit Possession Limit Restrictions Game turtles Eastern Snapping Turtle 4, 12 inch mini- 8, 12 inch minimum Smooth Softshell Turtle July 1, 2024 to March 31, 2025 length, any length, any combination of Turtle traps may be used but may not have an opening below the water surface.
+Spiny Softshell Turtle , combination of game turtle game turtle , g Game frogs Bull Frog Frogs may be taken with gig or spear with a head not more Green Frog June 15, 2024 to April 30, 2025 tion of hull or than 3 inches in width and a single row of tines; long bow and arrow; club; hands alone; or pole or hand line with not more than one hook or artificial lure attached.
 Firearms for frog hunting are restricted to .22-caliber loaded with birdshot only or an air rifle that fires a lead pellet (.177 diameter minimum) at least 500 feet per second where legal to use.